csshlok/Healthcare-APP-UI/README.md

 ![](https://github.com/Azazelcodes/Healthcare-APP-UI/blob/main/cred%20mockup.png)

 Lol it's 5th of sep and I still haven't finished this project, well in my defense I had work and school has started mid terms so can't do really much about it
+I've redeisgned 2 of the pages currently cause I felt that the previous OG design was a bit idiotic and felt as the user would vomit after seeing it so..